Lychee-Bot/project/README.md

 We decided to use the OptiTrack motion capture system rather than use computer vision to detect humans and other obstacles to get more accurate object positions and  a comprehensive map.
 Initially, we had used the Turtlebots’ Kinect sensor to detect and avoid obstacles but we quickly realized that it would an ineffective way to address the primary research questions (since it needs to move around to generate the map, account for errors, detect occluded humans).

-## Motivation
-- Navigating in a dynamic urban environment is hard!
-- Moving around humans is challenging since the motion is non-deterministic and human’s goal is unknown.
-- Goal: Research and experiment with methods to infer human motion behavior and navigate around humans.
-- Real-time motion planning around humans: active research area.

-## Research Goal

-1. Understand how humans interact with static obstacles as well as other humans.
-2. Path plan a trajectory from current state state to goal navigating around static and moving obstacles.
-3. Model a human’s trajectory and incorporate its behavior into our path planning algorithm.
-4. Create a controller to receive commands from a master algorithm and actuate.

 ## Data Collection
 We wanted our data collection to be holistic so that it would provide us with a good overview of how humans navigated around obstacles.
 Thats why we did 6 different collisions with different subjects and multiple trials.